Skip to content

 Basic Syntax

-migrate_bitbucket_to_github dry-run --config CONFIG_FILE [OPTIONS]
+migrate_bitbucket_to_github migrate --config CONFIG_FILE --dry-run [OPTIONS]

 Required Arguments